Tanmaygupta8503/TanmayGupta8503/README.md

 📧 Tanmaygupta8503@gmail.com | 📍 Kanpur, Uttar Pradesh
 [Linkedin](https://www.linkedin.com/in/tanmaygupta8503/) | [GitHub](https://github.com/Tanmaygupta8503) | [LeetCode](https://leetcode.com/adityawsome_8503/)

+## About Me
+I'm a passionate and motivated Computer Science student with a keen interest in backend development and software engineering.
+Currently pursuing a Bachelor of Technology in Computer Science and Engineering from Dr. A.P.J.
+Abdul Kalam Technical University, Kanpur.
+I enjoy tackling challenging problems and constantly strive to expand my knowledge and skills in the field of technology.

+With a solid foundation in programming languages like Java, C/C++, and Python, along with experience in frontend and backend web development using frameworks like Node.js and React.js, I'm equipped to tackle a wide range of software development projects.
+I have a knack for building user-friendly interfaces and optimizing code for performance and scalability.

+In addition to my technical skills, I value effective communication and collaboration in a team environment.
+I'm always eager to learn from others and contribute my ideas to create innovative solutions.
+My goal is to leverage my skills and experiences to make meaningful contributions to the world of technology and software development.

 ## Education
 **Dr. A.P.J.
 Abdul Kalam Technical University**